hrhirha/boot2root/writeup1.md

 gdb-peda$ x/3x 0x804b230
 0x804b230 <node6>:      0x000001b0      0x00000006      0x00000000
 ```
-Here the address is stored into 'esi', and each number of our input is used as index to get
-the appropriate node and append it to an array (edx).
+Here the address is stored into `esi`, and each number of our input is used as index to get the appropriate node and append it to an array `edx`.
 ```
    0x08048e02 <+106>:   xor    edi,edi
    ...